sauce-archives/isign/README.rst

 * ongoing maintenance as new versions of iOS are released
 * speed improvements via parallelization and caching
 * better documentation of the data structures involved in code signing (``LC_CODE_SIGNATURE``)
-* public continuous integration - currently Sauce Labs tests every change to this library, but it should be more public
+* public continuous integration.
+Currently Sauce Labs uses a private `Jenkins <https://jenkins-ci.org>`__ server to test every change to this library, and publish an `isign PyPI package <https://pypi.python.org/pypi/isign>`__, but that should be more public.
 * the thrilling work of code cleanups

-Your contributions are valued and welcome.
-Get in touch with the maintainers, file an issue, or fork the code!

 This project not have an official code of conduct, yet, but one is forthcoming.
 Please contribute to discussion `here <https://github.com/saucelabs/isign/issues/6>`__.